 The leaf of great mullein has calming and soothing properties.

-It helps dispel mucous in the airways and is used particularly for chest conditions where irritation and inflammation is present such as tracheitis, where there is a dry, hard cough.
+It helps dispel mucus in the airways and is used particularly for chest conditions where irritation and inflammation are present such as tracheitis, where there is a dry, hard cough.